 As a reminder that she was still on her bullsh*t in 2017, by far her most confusing outfit was this tracksuit fit for an inset — seriously, we're all seeing the six armholes right?
 At first, we thought this was Billie wearing the legs of a jumpsuit as arms with pants, but that definitely ain't it.
 We think it's a red Adidas sweatshirt and a yellow one zipped together as one with yellow matching pants.
-But when it comes to Billie Eilish fashion, you really have no clue wtf you're looking at.
+But when it comes to Billie Eilish style, you really have no clue wtf you're looking at.
 She paired it with a mesh top for the low scoop neck back and posed with a trash can because ... duh.

 Can Billie do a D.I.Y. demonstration on how to make this top?
 Billie paired an IKEA bag crop top and matching belt with a yellow cardigan, black pants, and a mesh top, once again demonstrating that she's better than all of us.
 She's also still rocking her trusty chain because Billie has always been Billie.
 Is it anything compared to the blue fur pants she wore in April 2019?
 Not really, but the more normal Billie's 'fit, the harder it is to process.